UlanziTechnology/plugin-common-html/README.md

 7. In order to unify UI fonts, we have set up the open source font Source Han Sans in udpi.css, and we also need to reference the font library in app.html.
 Please use 'Source Han Sans' uniformly when drawing icons。

-8. The background color of UlanziDeck is '#282828', and the generic css (udpi.css) has been set to '--udpi-bgcolor: #282828; '。 If you want to customize the background color of the action, it should be the same as the background color of the host computer, so as to avoid the background color of the plug-in being too abrupt.
+8. The background color of UlanziDeck is '#282828', and the generic css (udpi.css) has been set to '--udpi-bgcolor: #282828; '。 If you want to customize the background color of the action, it should be the same as the background color of the UlanziDeck, so as to avoid the background color of the plug-in being too abrupt.

 ### How to use